singhs020/power-sqs/README.md

 ## power-sqs

 Power-SQS is a set of powerful functions to deal with AWS SQS.
-It includes stream to read messages, move messagezs from one SQS to another or to a persistent data store.
+It includes stream to read messages, move messages from one SQS to another or to a persistent data store.

 If you just want to use sink operations, there is an option availble to use them via cli.
 Please see [power-sqs-cli](https://www.npmjs.com/package/power-sqs-cli)